SteeltoeOSS/Documentation/api/v4/connectors/usage.md

 connectionOne.Open();
 ```

-Per named service, `ConnectorFactory` either returns a new connection/client instance each time or caches the first one,
+`ConnectorFactory` either returns a new connection/client instance each time or caches the first one,
 based on documented best practices for the specific .NET driver.

 ## Legacy host builders